Yubico/yubikey-manager/vagrant/build-windows/README.md

         Z:\> pip install -e .

-    If this fails to find needed commands (this seems to happen if you log in before provisioning finishes), try running `refreshenv` to refresh the `PATH`.
+    If this fails with "command not found" (this seems to happen if you log in before provisioning finishes), try running `refreshenv` to refresh the `PATH`.
 If it still fails, discard the VM and try again from (1).